FrankVerdi/PypeIt/doc/governance.rst

 participating in discussions in our Users Slack Workspace; reporting issues to our GitHub repository; submitting pull requests with small bug fixes, documentation or testing improvements, or large feature improvements; and participating in project maintenance and governance.
+The PypeIt team should maintain no fewer than 10 Voting Members.

 Nominations for voting members can be sent to the PCC at any time for consideration.
 The PCC will vet the nominees and contact the nominee to ensure